Amazon ECS service throttle logic - Amazon Elastic Container Service

 Amazon ECS doesn't ever stop a failing service from retrying.
 It also doesn't attempt to modify it in any way other than increasing the time between restarts.
 The service throttle logic doesn't provide any user-tunable parameters.

 If you update your service to use a new task definition, your service returns to a normal, non-throttled state immediately.
-For more information, see Updating a service using the console.
+For more information, see Updating an Amazon ECS service using the console.

 The following are some common causes that initiate this logic.
 We recommend that you take manual action to address the issue: